-Disney’s first CGI animated fairytale is both incredibly funny and heartwarming.
-As ‘Tangled’ brings to life the classic fairy princess: ‘Rapunzel’, now updated for a new generation of children.
+Disney’s first CG animated fairytale is both incredibly funny and heartwarming.
+As ‘Tangled’ brings to life the well-known fairy princess: ‘Rapunzel’, now-updated for a new generation of children.
 Through some beautiful animation, wonderful original songs and an incredibly vibrant colour palette.
 ‘Tangled’ feels almost as if it’s an enchanting classic restored from Disney’s golden age of animation, despite its few small problems here and there.

-When the kingdom’s most-wanted and most charming bandit: ‘Flynn Rider’ hides-out in a mysterious tower, he’s taken hostage by ‘Rapunzel’, a feisty tower-bound teen with magical golden hair.
+Plot Summary: When the ‘Kingdom of Corona’s most-wanted and most charming bandit: ‘Flynn Rider’ hides-out in a mysterious tower, he’s taken hostage by ‘Rapunzel’, a feisty tower-bound teen with magical golden hair.
 Eventually leading the two of them to strike a deal so ‘Rapunzel’ can achieve her long-desired dream of seeing the annual release of the kingdom’s lanterns.

 Although it may not be one of Disney’s best, ‘Tangled’ is still very enjoyable from start-to-finish.
 Despite its sometimes overly fast-pacing and slightly dated animation.
 The film has more than enough to please families, with some likeable protagonists, plenty of memorable songs and an overall joyful and adventurous tone.
 ‘Tangled’ is in my opinion, on the higher-level of fantastical family films, and whilst some may feel the film is aimed more towards one gender with its story being based around a fairy princess, I’d argue otherwise.
 A low 8/10 in total.